marcosdotonion/lite-glados/README.md

 ## Configuration

-USE_OLLAMA: Set this to True to use Ollama or False for llama.cpp (experimental).
+- USE_OLLAMA: Set this to True to use Ollama or False for llama.cpp (experimental).
-OLLAMA_MODEL: Set the model name if using Ollama (e.g., glados2).
+- OLLAMA_MODEL: Set the model name if using Ollama (e.g., glados2).
-LLAMA_SERVER_URL: Set this to your local llama server URL if using llama.cpp.
+- LLAMA_SERVER_URL: Set this to your local llama server URL if using llama.cpp.

 ## Contributing

 Feel free to fork the repository, submit issues, or contribute pull requests.
 Contributions are always welcome!
 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 GLaDOS from Portal for inspiration.